Jake LaMotta: Raging Bull

 Hollywood executives approached LaMotta with the idea of a movie about his life, based on his 1970 memoir Raging Bull: My Story.
-The film, Raging Bull, released in 1980, was initially only a minor box office success, but eventually received overwhelming critical acclaim for both director Martin Scorsese and actor Robert De Niro, who gained about 60 pounds during the shooting of the film to play the older LaMotta in later scenes.
+The film, Raging Bull, released in 1980, was a box-office bomb, but eventually received overwhelming critical acclaim for both director Martin Scorsese and actor Robert De Niro, who gained about 60 pounds during the shooting of the film to play the older LaMotta in later scenes.

 To accurately portray the younger LaMotta, De Niro trained with LaMotta until LaMotta felt he was ready to box professionally.
 De Niro lived in Paris for three months, eating at the finest restaurants in order to gain sufficient weight to portray LaMotta after retirement.
 De Niro won the Academy Award for Best Actor for his performance.

-Later life and death
+Later life

-LaMotta had a troubled personal life, including a spell in a reformatory, and was married seven times.
-He admitted having raped a woman, having beaten his wives, and coming close to beating a man to death during a robbery.
+LaMotta had a troubled personal life, including an early spell in a reformatory, and was married seven times.
+He admitted to having raped a woman, having beaten his wives and coming close to beating a man to death during a robbery.

 In February 1998, LaMotta's elder son, Jake LaMotta Jr., died of liver cancer.
-In September 1998, his younger son, Joseph LaMotta, died in the crash of Swissair Flight 111.
+In September 1998, his younger son, Joseph LaMotta, died aged 49 in the crash of Swissair Flight 111.

-His nephew, John LaMotta, fought in the heavyweight-novice class of the 2001 Golden Gloves championship tournament.
+His nephew John LaMotta fought in the heavyweight-novice class of the 2001 Golden Gloves championship tournament.
 John later became an actor, and one of his roles was as "Duke", who ran the bar of that name featured in the television comedy series Frasier.
 Another nephew, William Lustig, is a well-known director and producer of horror films and the president of Blue Underground, Inc.

 LaMotta had four daughters, including Christi by his second wife Vikki LaMotta and Stephanie by his fourth wife Dimitria.
 He married his seventh wife, his longtime fiancée Denise Baker, on January 4, 2013.
 LaMotta remained active on the speaking and autograph circuit, and published several books about his career, his life, and his fights with Robinson.

-LaMotta appeared in a 50-minute New York stage production, Lady and the Champ, in July 2012.
+LaMotta appeared in a 50-minute New York City stage production, Lady and the Champ, in July 2012.
 The production focused on LaMotta's boxing career, and was criticized by The New York Times as poorly executed and a "bizarre debacle".

 LaMotta is the subject of a documentary directed and produced by Greg Olliver.
 The film features an appearance by Mike Tyson among other notable athletes, actors and Jake's family and friends.
 Also in production was a sequel to Raging Bull, although MGM filed suit to halt the project, saying that LaMotta did not have the right to make a sequel.
 The lawsuit was settled on July 31, 2012, when LaMotta agreed to change the title of the film to The Bronx Bull.

 LaMotta: The Bronx Bull stars actor William Forsythe as LaMotta, while Paul Sorvino plays his father.
 It also features Joe Mantegna, Tom Sizemore, Penelope Ann Miller, Natasha Henstridge, Joey Diaz and Ray Wise.